johnsonsg/code-commit-setup/README.md

 copy SSH url
 git clone 'SSH_URL_COPIED'
-[ You should see a message saying: warning: You appear to have cloned an empty repository. ] Now you can create files and Push / Pull
+[ You should see a message saying: warning: You appear to have cloned an empty repository. ] [ Now you can create files and push to Master ] git push origin master
 ```
 # That's It!!!